 Aberdeen Summer Abroad Program, Scotland

 The University of Baltimore School of Law, in conjunction with the University of Maryland Law School, sponsors a Summer Abroad Program in Comparative Law at the University of Aberdeen in Scotland.
-The program provides students with insight into the laws of another country, a new perspective on the American legal system, and the challenges of representing clients in a global economy.
-Courses are taught by University of Baltimore and University of Maryland faculty, jointly with members of the University of Aberdeen faculty.
-Courses offered vary from year to year.
+The program provides students with insight into the laws of another country, a new perspective on the American legal system, and a look at the challenges of representing clients in a global economy.
+Courses are taught by University of Baltimore and University of Maryland faculty, as well as by University of Aberdeen faculty.
+Courses vary from year to year.
 The program is open to students who have completed their first-year courses and are in good academic standing.
 Financial aid is available.

-The University of Aberdeen enjoys a rich heritage, dating from the 1495 founding of King's College.
-In 2006, Newsweek magazine named it as one of four “Scottish Ivies.”
-In 2012, Aberdeen Law School was ranked the best in Scotland and fifth in the United Kingdom by the London Times.
+The University of Aberdeen has a rich heritage that dates from the 1495 founding of King's College.
+In 2006, Newsweek named it one of four “Scottish Ivies.”
+The London Times in 2012 ranked Aberdeen Law School the best in Scotland and the fifth-best in the United Kingdom.

 The modern city of Aberdeen is located on the edge of the Grampian Highlands between the Rivers Dee and Don on the icy North Sea.
-The “granite city,” as it is known, is lined with a profusion of roses, beautiful parks and venues for numerous sports activities (especially golf), as well as a lively nightlife and pub scene.
-It is easily reached by plane from London, Amsterdam, Dublin and Reykjavik.
+The “granite city,” as it is known, features a profusion of roses, parks and numerous venues for sports (especially golf), as well as a lively nightlife and pub scene.
+Aberdeen is easily reached by plane from London, Amsterdam, Dublin and Reykjavik.

 Transportation by bus within the city is convenient and inexpensive.
-Major tourist areas like Edinburgh, Glasgow, Inverness, Oban and the Isle of Skye are accessible by train or bus.
+Major tourist areas such as Edinburgh, Glasgow, Inverness, Oban and the Isle of Skye are accessible by train, bus or ferry.

-Summer weather in Aberdeen is similar to fall in the mid-Atlantic region—often bright and cool or rainy and cold.
+In summer, Aberdeen feels like fall in the mid-Atlantic region—days can be bright and cool or rainy and cold.
 During the summer, Aberdeen residents enjoy 20 hours of sunlight each day.